 Spin the Globe-style music is available for your event!
 If you love the mix of world music heard weekly on the radio show, bring it to your wedding, party, reception, or bar mitzvah.
 But don’t expect me to mix the latest pop hits in with the bhangra and Afrobeat…that would be wrong.
 Contact me via the contact page for more details or to check availability.

 Where do I hear Spin the Globe?

-Fridays, 10am to Noon, just tune in to KAOS 89.3 FM anywhere in the South Puget Sound region of Washington State, USA.
-We turned on our new antenna and transmitter in December 2001, so now we’re 89.3% clearer and crisper, and we reach closer to your home.
+Fridays, 11am to 1pm, just tune in to KAOS 89.3 FM anywhere in the South Puget Sound region of Washington State, USA.

 If you’re not in the neighborhood, listen to us over the Internet or check out the Spin The Globe podcasts/archives–click Listen for details.